 A preformed pond is probably the most simple.
 With this method you basically dig a hole to the shape of the pond, remove sharp rocks, add sand for a cushion maybe cut a few holes on the size for bulk heads to add filtration and you're ready to add rocks, filtration and décor.
 This style is good for small applications (usually under 250 gallons) and where roots or gophers may be a problem.

 A pond liner made of PVC material or EPDM.
 I prefer the EPDM in a 45 mil.
 Thickness.

 The other method is a concrete pond using rebar for support as well.
 This is probably the most expensive method however this is the method I recommend over 1000 gallons.
 I have subcontracted (installing the filtration) for many concrete ponds and it is important to use a good contractor or prepare and build this properly yourself as even a concrete pond that is poorly built can have problems.
 Make sure to not build a concrete pond on “fill” as the pond will often settle and crack.
-Also proper use of rebar is a must especially in ponds over 3000 gallons.

 Despite the popularity of drains, I do not install these as I prefer to allow the aerobic and anaerobic bacteria breakdown wastes (I will have a PVC T and ball valve near an outside filter to drain my pond via my pump for water changes and cleanings).

 It is not unusual for a pond to have a leak from either time, poor construction, weather damage, animal damage or "you name it".